-Because it was cold, we got hot tea with a tea bag.
-We were able to get free refills of hot water at the concessions stand, so it was like have unlimited refills of hot tea.
+Because it was cold, we got hot tea.
+We were able to get free refills of hot water at the concession stand, so it was like having unlimited refills of hot tea.

-2. Don’t bring a big camera or bag
+2. Don’t bring a big camera or big bag

 Also note that any bags larger than 14 inches x 14 inches are prohibited, and you will go through metal detectors.